Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond: Lower bounds

 \begin{restatable}{thm}{coroMainLBquasar} Let $\epsilon, R, L \in (0,\infty)$, $\1 \in (0, 1]$, and assume $L^{1/2}R\ep^{-1/2} \ge 1$.
 Let $\mathcal{F}$ denote the set of $L$-smooth functions that are $\1$-quasar-convex with respect to some point with Euclidean norm less than or equal to $R$.
 Then, given any deterministic first-order method, there exists a function $f \in \mathcal{F}$ such that the method requires at least $\Omega(\1^{-1} L^{1/2} R \epsilon^{-1/2} )$ gradient evaluations to find an $\epsilon$-optimal point of $f$. \end{restatable}

-\Cref{thm:main-lb-quasar} demonstrates that the worst-case bound for our algorithm for quasar-convex minimization is tight within logarithmic factors.
-We note that by reduction (see Remark~\ref{rem:quasar-approx}), one can prove a lower bound of $\Omega(\1^{-1} \k^{1/2} )$ for strongly quasar-convex functions, demonstrating that our algorithm for strongly quasar-convex minimization is also optimal within logarithmic factors.
+Theorem \ref{thm:main-lb-quasar} demonstrates that the upper bound for our algorithm for quasar-convex minimization is tight within logarithmic factors.
+We note that by reduction (Remark~\ref{rem:sc-lower-bound}), one can prove a lower bound of $\Omega(\1^{-1} \k^{1/2} )$ for strongly quasar-convex functions; thus, our algorithm for strongly quasar-convex minimization is also optimal within logarithmic factors.

-Although the construction of the lower bounds in \citen{Carmon:2017aa} is quite similar to our construction, there are some important differences between our lower bounds and those in \citen{Carmon:2017aa}.
-First, the assumptions differ significantly; we assume quasar-convexity and Lipschitz continuity of the first derivative, while \citet{Carmon:2017aa} assume Lipschitz continuity of the first \emph{three} derivatives.
-Next, we have only logarithmic gaps between our lower and upper bounds, whereas there is a gap of $\tilde{O}(\ep^{-1/15})$ between the lower bound of $\Omega(\epsilon^{-8/5})$ given by \citen{Carmon:2017aa} and the best known upper bound of $O(\epsilon^{-5/3}\log(\ep^{-1}))$ given by \citen{carmon2017convex} for the minimization of functions satisfying the assumptions in \citen{Carmon:2017aa}.
-Another $\text{key difference}$ is that the bounds in \cite{Carmon:2017aa} and \citen{carmon2017convex} apply to finding $\ep$-stationary points, rather than $\ep$-optimal points.
-Finally, we require $x_{t} = 0$ for all $t > T/2$ to guarantee $\hat{f}(x) - \inf_z \hat{f}(z) > \epsilon$, whereas \citet{Carmon:2017aa,carmon2017lower} only need $x_{T} = 0$ to guarantee $\| \grad \hat{f}(x) \| > \epsilon$.
+Although the construction of our lower bounds is similar to that of \cite{carmon2017lower2}, there are important differences between our lower bounds and theirs.
+First, the assumptions differ significantly; we assume quasar-convexity and Lipschitz continuity of the first derivative, while \cite{carmon2017lower2} assumes Lipschitz continuity of the first \emph{three} derivatives.
+Next, the bounds in \citep{carmon2017lower,carmon2017lower2} apply to finding $\ep$-stationary points, rather than $\ep$-optimal points.
+In addition, our lower and upper bounds only differ by logarithmic factors, whereas there is a gap of $\tilde{O}(\ep^{-1/15})$ between the lower bound of $\Omega(\epsilon^{-8/5})$ given by \citep{carmon2017lower2} and the best known corresponding upper bound of $O(\epsilon^{-5/3}\log(\ep^{-1}))$ \citep{carmon2017convex}.
+Finally, we require $x_{t} = 0$ for all $t > T/2$ to guarantee $\hat{f}(x) - \inf_z \hat{f}(z) > \epsilon$, whereas \cite{carmon2017lower,carmon2017lower2} only need $x_{T} = 0$ to guarantee $\norm{ \grad \hat{f}(x) } > \epsilon$.